 Our Adventure Itinerary is great for travellers who want to meet Cambodia’s diverse wildlife and challenge themselves in the great outdoors.

+How much does it cost to travel in Cambodia?
 We might as well ask “How long is a piece of string?”.
 Travel in Cambodia can cost as much or as little as you want.

 If you’re on a tight budget, you can visit Cambodia for as little as $15 per day for one person.